Tubing (recreation): Water

 Tubing on water generally consists of two forms: towed and free-floating, also known as river tubing.
-There is also water skiing.
 According to Time Magazine, tubing was purportedly invented on the Black River in Missouri by Jan & Harriet Wright of Poplar Bluff, MO sometime in the middle of the 20th century, but examples of the practice were published as early as 1916, when the popularization of the automobile meant a large supply of rubber inner tubes was available to the general public.

 Towed tubing usually takes place on a large body of water such as a lake or river.
 One or more tube riders (often called "tubers") tether their tubes to a powered watercraft such as a motor boat or a personal watercraft.
 The riders are then towed through the water by the watercraft.

 In free floating tubing, the tube riders are untethered and often conveyed by the current of a waterway.
 Tubers paddle with their hands and often use webbed gloves to steer.
 Tubes can be outfitted with tube covers or 'skins'.
 These covers are fabric, and cover the bottom of the tube, the sides, and have a skirt that covers the inner diameter, while leaving room for the tuber to sit.
 Covers can be altered with pockets, can holders and have handles for the tuber to hold on to.
 It is strongly discouraged to tie anything to the tube or use ropes of any kind as a tuber can get bound or wrapped in them and potentially drown.
 The Esopus Creek in the Catskill Mountains, New York is a common place for tubing, starting in Phoenicia and proceeding eastward.
 As in all watersports tubers should wear appropriate safety gear such as life vests, protective water shoes and helmets.
 Whitewater tubing can be fun and exhilarating, the size of the tube allows a tuber to ride the river in an unencumbered manner not found in rafting or kayaking.
 Tubers can employ the use of such items as dry boxes and mesh bags to carry small personal items and pack out trash, cans and bottles from their trip.

 Popular riverside tube rentals normally warn against glass due to riverside dangers.
 Some law enforcement offices have prohibited kegs which were popularly chilled in metal tubs harnessed within larger tubes.

 Major water parks often have specially designed courses for tubing called lazy rivers.
 These may consist of a circular, artificial river on which riders are conveyed or a linear course such as a water slide.